Our first year at Escape Studios is the same for all our undergraduate students, whether they are studying animation, games, or visual effects.

 |Maya fundamentals in Directed Study Week|

 During their first week back at Escape, students have a "directed study week", which involves some online training to get students up to speed with the basics of Maya.
 The idea is to get used to the Maya interface before formal teaching begins.
 To see what exactly is in Directed Study Week, follow this link.

 AN4001 – Animation 1 (15 Credits)

-In this 4 week animation module, students explore the basics of animation, from a bouncing ball through to sophisticated motion.
+AN4001 is a four week animation module in which students explore the basics of animation, from a bouncing ball through to sophisticated motion.
 Assignments include walks, runs, jumps and the use of live action reference to animate complex action.
-The software we teach is Maya, and the animation tutor is Amedeo Beretta.
-To see more detail about this module, take a look at this blog post.
+You can read more about AN4001 here.
+The principal software we teach is Maya, and the animation tutor is animator and industry veteran Marc Stevenson.
+To see more detail about what's inside AN4001, take a look at this blog post.